 Sports Hall Athletics

-The School Games in Kent has evolved over the last couple of years with greater focus on targeted provision, engaging those young people most affected by inequalities.
+Kent School Games now has a greater focus on targeted provision and engaging those young people most affected by inequalities.
 By identifying what skills and attributes need developing, the Games support the wider development of children and young people through six different themes: Physical Me, Social Me, Thinking Me, Personal Me, Healthy Me and Competitive Me.

 I would be more active if…